JackPendarvesRead/RoR2FluffyMods/InfusionStackFix/README.md

+# NOTE: THIS IS A BETA RELEASE

+You will need the "experimental" BepInEx pack in order to use this mod.
+Ask in #development channel of the modding discord channel for the latest pack.

 # InfusionStackFix

 Changes the way infusion stacks are given.
 This mod will give you +1 max hp per infusion per kill.